STOMP

 The Story

 We set out to design a barefoot shoe after observing its rise as an activewear trend in Vancouver.
-However, in the process of researching this trend research revealed a gap: while marketed as ergonomic and more “natural” for your body, barefoot shoes only perform well on natural terrain.
+However, as we researched this trend, we discovered a gap: while marketed as ergonomic and more “natural” for your body, barefoot shoes only perform well on natural terrain.
 On concrete, they can actually be quite harmful!
 We wondered how we might design for the modern Vancouverite, someone who commutes across sidewalks most of the day, but may take a hike after work

 Research